Domingos Duarte: Granada

 On 14 July 2019, Duarte joined recently-promoted Granada CF on a four-year deal for a €3 million fee, with Sporting keeping 25% of future sale rights.
 He made his La Liga debut on 17 August, playing the entire 4–4 away draw against Villarreal CF, and scored his first goal on 5 October in a 4–2 loss at Real Madrid.

 Duarte started in ten of his 11 appearances in the 2020–21 UEFA Europa League, as his team reached the quarter-finals.
 On 20 September 2021, he headed home in the first half of an eventual 1–1 away draw with FC Barcelona.

 Getafe

-On 11 July 2022, following Granada's relegation, Duarte remained in the Spanish top division after signing a four-year contract with Getafe CF.
+On 11 July 2022, following Granada's relegation, Duarte remained in the Spanish top division after signing a four-year contract with Getafe CF. He made his debut on 15 August in a 3–0 home loss to Atlético Madrid in the first game of the season.

 International career

 Duarte won his only cap for the Portugal under-21 side on 24 March 2017, when he featured 11 minutes in a 3–1 friendly win over Norway in Estoril.
 In November 2019, manager Fernando Santos called him up for the first time to the senior team ahead of UEFA Euro 2020 qualifiers against Luxembourg and Lithuania.

 On 11 November 2020, Duarte made his full debut, in a 7–0 rout of Andorra in another exhibition at the Estádio da Luz.
 In October 2022, he was included in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.